wknd/ez-er-rkllm-toolkit2/README.md

 I got tired of manually downloading models from HuggingFace using git-lfs, authenticating every time, waiting for that finish, and then FINALLY manually inputting the model source and destination into a Python script, and then wait for THAT to finish inside of a Docker container before moving onto the next one and starting the process all over again.

+As a result, I wrote these two scripts to download models from HuggingFace, convert them, pull all .json files from the original repo, and then insert a block of text into the model card (see below) before finally uploading everything to HuggingFace.

+Original repo is here: (RKLLM)[https://github.com/airockchip/rknn-llm] Initial testing was done using Pelochus' EZ RKNN-LLM container found in this repo: (ezrknn-llm)[https://github.com/Pelochus/ezrknn-llm/]

+For more information, and useful links, please check out the (RockchipNPU subreddit)[https://reddit.com/r/RockchipNPU]

+Conversion tests done on consumer grade hardware:

+- AMD Ryzen 3 1200 Quad-Core Processor
+- GA-AX370-Gaming K5 Motherboard
+- 2 x G.SKILL Ripjaws V Series DDR4 RAM 32GB, 64GB total
+- NVIDIA GeForce GTX 780 (not used in this experiment)

 ## How to use

 There are two scripts in here - an interactive, and a non-interactive version.
 I have also included version 1.1.0 of RKLLM-Toolkit, since it contains all of the dependencies required to run these scripts (except for inquirer.)